 OpenQL employs continuous integration based on GitHub Actions, to ensure that new features or modifications actually work on all supported systems.
 The files to this end are in the .github directory of the repository.
-Furthermore, ReadTheDocs can build and publish documentation for OpenQL automatically, for which the files are in the docs folder (specifically, it uses the docs/requirements-docs.txt for a pip package dependency list and then just runs the makefile in docs.
+Furthermore, ReadTheDocs can build and publish documentation for OpenQL automatically, for which the files are in the docs folder (specifically, it uses the docs/.conda.yml file for the Conda environment and then just runs the makefile in docs).